 - John Brown from the Live-Action Adaptation of Inspector Gadget has one at the beginning of the film.

-- The main character from A Christmas Story is a child named Ralph who often imagines himself as a genius whenever nervous or angry.
+- Ralph from A Christmas Story often imagines himself as a genius whenever nervous or angry.
 These include being a boy who charms his teacher without even trying, or a child star who loathes his parents for cleaning his "dirty mouth" with soap after he let slip the Atomic F-Bomb.

 - Animorphs: When Jake becomes a Controller early on, one way the Yeerk tortures him is by replaying an embarrassing fantasy of Jake's from years prior, where he won the big basketball game with a difficult shot and was then congratulated by his brother (a much better basketball player).

 - In "The Secret Life of Walter Mitty", Walter constantly dreams of himself being the best of anything, whether a brilliant fighter plane pilot, or a skilled surgeon, or a noble martyr, as opposed to his real life as a Henpecked Husband.

 - In the episode "Tinker, Tenor, Doctor, Spy", the Doctor installs a daydreaming subroutine where he imagines himself constantly having to assume command of Voyager as the Emergency Command Hologram, who gets the crew out of situations even more single-handedly and hammily than most real Star Trek captains, and scores with Seven of Nine, Janeway, and B'Elanna.
 It turns out an alien race monitors these daydreams and thinks they're reality, eventually causing the crew to find out, much to his embarrassment.

 - He also has a holodeck fantasy where he is completely human and is the wise, loved, respected, patriarch of the perfect American family.
 It takes other crew members to point out how unrealistically Stepford all this is.